hguo1728/Variable-Selection-and-Misclassified-Responses/README.md

-# Project Structure and Description
+## Project Structure and Description

-*Addressing both variable selection and misclassified responses with parametric and semiparametric methods*
+*"Addressing both variable selection and misclassified responses with parametric and semiparametric methods"*, Hui Guo, Grace Y. Yi, and Boyu Wang.
 Submitted to *Bernoulli*.

 This repository contains the implementation and example usage of the proposed method.
 The structure is as follows:

 ---

-## 📘 `example.ipynb`

-This Jupyter notebook includes:

-1. **Data Simulation**
-   Generates synthetic data for evaluating the method under controlled conditions.

-2. **Method Usage**
-   Demonstrates how to apply the proposed method using the simulated data.
-   Includes:
+### `train/`

+This folder contains the **core implementation** of the proposed methods:

+- Model training and optimization
-   - Setting hyperparameters
+- Supporting utilities
-   - Calling the main function

 ---

-## `run.py`
+### `run.py`

 This script serves as the **entry point** for running the proposed method.
 It performs: